Full counting statistics after quantum quenches as hydrodynamic fluctuations: Setup and main result

-The more interesting region is that of ``small macroscopic time" $\alpha\to\infty$, where the dynamics is non-trivial.
-This is difficult, because of the presence of {\em hydrodynamic long-range correlations} emanating from the quench \cite{PhysRevA.89.053608,10.21468/SciPostPhysCore.7.1.005}.
+The more interesting region is when $X \gg T\gg 1$, i.e. that of ``small macroscopic time" or $\alpha\to\infty$, where the dynamics is non-trivial.
+This is difficult, because of the presence of {\em hydrodynamic long-range correlations} emanating from the quench \cite{PhysRevA.89.053608,del_Vecchio_del_Vecchio_2024}.
 Such correlations are often interpreted in a quasi-particle picture, where pairs of opposite-momentum, correlated excitations are emitted \cite{Calabrese_2005, Alba_2017}.
-In integrable quenches, only such pairs are emitted \cite{piroli2017what}, simplifying the structure of long-range correlations.
+In integrable quenches, only such pairs are emitted \cite{piroli2017what}, simplifying the structure of long-range correlations and allowing for the explicit characterization of the GGE \cite{caux2013time, caux2016quench}.
 We will restrict ourselves to these for ease of the discussion, but we note that in general, the concept of quasi-particle is replaced by that of hydrodynamic mode; with this understanding, we will also comment on what happens away from integrability.

 In order to illustrate the effects of hydrodynamic long-range correlations, consider the second cumulant $C_2 = \ell c_2$:

 where $X = \ell \b X,\,T = \ell\b T$.
 Hydrodynamic long-range correlations arise as a nonzero ``$E$-terms" \cite{Doyon_LongRangeCorrelations} in